 If you want to spend some time in the mountains of Montenegro, then you have so many options to choose from.

-When you arrive in Durmitor National Park, you can continue the road trip to Piva Canyon & Lake.
+When you arrive in Durmitor National Park, continue the road trip to Piva Canyon & Lake.
 This is a very scenic spot that is perfect for adventure lovers.

 Prokletije National Park, Grebaje Valley is a paradise for the hikers and those who love nature.
-You can find some amazing hiking trails in Montenegro, including the route to Talijanka Peak.
+There are some amazing hiking trails in Montenegro, including the route to Talijanka Peak.

 If you’re looking to experience the mountains of Montenegro, a two-day detour to Prokletije is perfect for you.
-You can also hike the many trails around Plav or Gusinje for an awesome adventure.
+Hike the many trails around Plav or Gusinje for an awesome adventure.

 Alternative routes – How to best include these hidden gems in a Montenegro itinerary